lgkimisis/quad_energy_opinf/README.md

 %----------------------------------------------------------------------%

--(xpos_nonl2D.txt, ypos_nonl2D.txt, usol2_nonl2D.txt) correspond to the x,y coordinate data and the solution of a 2D Bugers' equation on a 1x1 square with periodic boundary conditions
+(xpos_nonl2D.txt, ypos_nonl2D.txt, usol2_nonl2D.txt) correspond to the x,y coordinate data and the solution of a 2D Bugers' equation on a 1x1 square with periodic boundary conditions

 $$\frac{\partial u}{\partial t}=0.2 u  \nabla \cdot u + 0.002 \nabla^2{u}.$$

+and initial condition $$u(t = 0) = cos(2\pi x)cos(2\pi y)$$.
 The timestep is 0.01 s and the simulation time is 4s.
 The numerical solution by discretizing the diffusion term with 2nd order central differences and the advection term with a second order upwind scheme and integrating using ode45 in MATLAB2024a.

 %----------------------------------------------------------------------%

--OpInf_2D_Burg.m performs sequential Operator Inference without constraints on the quadratic term, for several reduced dimensions r=[5,10,15,20,25,30]
+OpInf_2D_Burg.m performs sequential Operator Inference without constraints on the quadratic term, for several reduced dimensions r=[5,10,15,20,25,30]

 %----------------------------------------------------------------------%

--OpInf_Energy_2D_Burg.m performs sequential Operator Inference for several reduced dimensions r=[5,10,15,20,25,30], with constraints on the quadratic term, such that
+OpInf_Energy_2D_Burg.m performs sequential Operator Inference for several reduced dimensions r=[5,10,15,20,25,30], with constraints on the quadratic term, such that

 $$\mathbf{x}^\top\mathbf{H} \left( \mathbf{x} \otimes \mathbf{x} \right) =0, \forall \mathbf{x} \in \mathbb{R}^n.$$